In this guide

 The Australian Taxation Office (ATO) describes an investment strategy as "your plan for making, holding and realising assets consistent with your investment objectives and retirement goals".

-It also needs to set out why and how you’ve chosen to invest your retirement savings to meet the goals outlined in the strategy.
+It should also set out why and how you’ve chosen to invest your retirement savings to meet the goals outlined in the strategy.

 What is an SMSF investment strategy?

-An investment strategy needs to take into account the following things:
+An investment strategy needs to take into account the following:

 - The risk involved in making investments and their likely return